CoinAlpha/fund-protocol/README.md

 ## Testing

 ### Local
-1. Run TestRPC with a 1 second block time and increased block gas limit, to allow for simulation of time-based fees: `testrpc -b 1 -l 7000000`
+1. Run TestRPC with a 1 second block time and increased block gas limit, to allow for simulation of time-based fees: `testrpc -l 7000000`
 2. In another Terminal window, `truffle console`
 3. `truffle test` to run all tests